-In my last blog, I spoke about the single worst question in family legacy: Why can’t you be like me?
+In my last blog, the first in a three-part series, I spoke about the single worst question in family legacy: Why can’t you be like me?

 Why is it the worst question?
 It assumes that who you are as an individual in the family system is not good enough, doesn’t measure up—and that you should be something other than yourself.
 It also assumes that the person making the statement has the upper hand.
 It’s pride.